nielsd/xen-host-allbackup/README.md

 there is no disk space used on dom0 for backup data during the backup process.

 **/etc/xenback_vols**
-add any volumes with required mount options (for the auto-created temporarily snapshot) to /etc/xenback_vols
+add any volumes - line by line - with required mount options (for the auto-created temporarily snapshot) to /etc/xenback_vols

 `